Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/index.md

 We have requirements that have tasks, and tests connected to them.
 What we haven't done yet is scope out which requirements go in which sprint.

-1. On the main Navigation Bar, click on the Planning \> Planning Board option ~~on the main menu~~ to display the product backlog planning board.
+1. From the artifact dropdown in the global navigation bar, click "Planning Board" to display the product backlog planning board

-2. Make sure the 'Group By' dropdown on the left is set to "By Priority"
+2. On the planning board page set the 'Group By' dropdown on the left to "By Priority"

-3. Make sure all requirements are visible by checking the left-most column and ensuring that all priority levels are shown in an expanded view (downward facing triangle signs)
+3. To show all requirements check that in the left-most column all the priority levels are shown in an expanded view (downward facing triangle signs)

 ![](img/Planning_the_Sprint_36.png)

 4. To view the iteration plan for a specific release, select 'Release 1.0' on the 'Planning:' drop down menu on the top left.
 5. Choose 'By Sprint' from the drop-down 'Group By' menu.
 That will display the sprint plan for the selected release (currently empty)

 ![](img/Planning_the_Sprint_37.png)